EdoardoLaGreca/scrtp/doc/v1.0-wip/protocol.md

 ## Overview

 As you may have noticed from the repo structure, Scrtp uses a client-server model.
-The computer which sends its own screen represents the server, while external computers which receive the screen and send peripheral signals (like a mouse click or a key press on the keyboard) act as clients.
+The computer which sends its own screen frames represents the server, while external computers which receive the screen frames and send peripheral signals (like a mouse click or a key press on the keyboard) act as clients.

 The following outline describes an overview of the messages sent.
 The client is represented using the letter `C` while the server is represented using the